PokerStars NJ Bonus Code

 |Available to||Adults 21 or over located in New Jersey|

-PokerStars offers all new players a 100 percent up to $600 first deposit bonus.
+There is also a first deposit bonus.
+PokerStars offers all new players a 100 percent bonus up to $600 for their first deposit.
 The bonus releases in $10 increments for every 100 VIP Player Points (VPPs) earned.

 That is equivalent to an unprecedented 55 percent rakeback rate.

-VPPs are awarded at a rate of 5.5 for every $1 in rake paid at cash games, sit and gos and tournaments.
+PokerStars awards VPPs at a rate of 5.5 for every $1 in rake paid at cash games, sit and gos and tournaments.
 Any portion of the bonus not cleared within 120 days expires.

-As part of the offer, players will also be awarded a $5,000 depositor freeroll ticket.
+As part of the offer, players also get a $5,000 depositor freeroll ticket.
 The bonus code is STARS600.

 Lower volume players may opt for a smaller, more immediate bonus.
 It is $30 in free play on a deposit of $20 or more.
 The code is FREE30.

-Players that choose this offer also receive a free entry into a $5,000 depositor freeroll.
+Additionally, players that choose this offer receive a free entry into a $5,000 depositor freeroll.

-The free money component of the bonus is broken into two parts:
+The free money component of the bonus comes in two parts:

-- Another $15 is added to the player’s account within seven days
+- Another $15 addition to the player’s account within seven days

 PokerStars New Jersey FAQ